 How do I use Text-to-Speech?

-If enabled by your administrator, Text-To-Speech is available for several interfaces, including but not limited to: EBSCOhost, Points of View Reference Center, Canadian Points of View Reference Centre, and English Language Learner Reference Center.
+If enabled by your administrator, the Text-To-Speech feature is available for several interfaces including, but not limited to, EBSCOhost, Literary Reference Center, Points of View Reference Center, History Reference Center, Science Reference Center, and English Language Learner Reference Center.

 To use Text-To-Speech: